BIRDING IN NORTHERN PERU: The Classic Tour

 Marañón Crescentchest, Little Inca-Finch & Marvelous Spatuletail

 Jaén is located in the heart of the Marañón Basin, an area renowned for its exceptionally high endemism and top-tier birding.
-We’ll spend the morning exploring this hotspot, targeting regional specialties such as Tataupa Tinamou, Paint-billed Crake, Chinchipe Spinetail (E), Marañón Crescentchest (E), and Marañón Tyrannulet (E)—species that are very rarely found elsewhere.
+We’ll spend the morning exploring this hotspot, targeting regional specialties such as Chinchipe Spinetail (E), Marañón Crescentchest (E), and Marañón Tyrannulet (E), Peruvian Screech-Owl (roboratus race), Tataupa Tinamou, Paint-billed Crake and the recent split Marañon Antshrike (E) —species that are very rarely found elsewhere.

-Other possibilities include Little Inca-Finch (E), Northern (Peruvian) Slaty-Antshrike, Red-crested Finch, Ecuadorian Ground Dove, Ochre-bellied Dove, Cordilleran Parakeet, Rufous-fronted Thornbird, Fulvous-faced Scrub-Tyrant, Cryptic Becard, and Gray-breasted Crake.
+We later seek for other specialities such as the special Little Inca-Finch (E), Northern Slaty-Antshrike (Peruvian), Red-crested Finch, Ecuadorian Ground Dove, Cordilleran Parakeet, Rufous-fronted Thornbird, Fulvous-faced Scrub-Tyrant, Cryptic Becard, and Gray-breasted Crake.

 After lunch, we begin our ascent into the eastern Andes, arriving at a hummingbird feeding garden where we’ll search for the iconic and endemic Marvelous Spatuletail (E).
 This magnificent species often visits alongside other hummers like Andean Emerald, Lesser Violetear, Bronzy Inca, and Long-tailed Sylph.